 When you think of focal points in a living room, two items come to mind most often — TVs and fireplaces.
 You don’t necessarily have to choose between them.
-Here are some ways work TV and fireplace combinations into your decor.
+Here are some ways to work TV and fireplace combinations into your décor.

 When designing your fireplace, have a frame designed above it in the same style and color as the fireplace.
 It can even be a continuous unit.
-Mount the television inside the frame, and you have a beautiful display.
+Mount the television inside the frame, and you have a beautiful display of both focal points.

 In an artistic, modern living room, try placing both the fireplace and the television on an otherwise blank wall.
 Offset them so that the TV is on one side, while the fireplace is on the other.

 Center a stone backdrop along a long wall in your living room.
 Build a fireplace into one side of the backdrop, and a television cubby into the other side of it.

 Choose a fireplace and a television that are the same shape and size.
 Mount a shelf on the wall directly above the fireplace.
 Above it, mount the television.

 Another way to mount a TV above a fireplace is to hide it behind a piece of art on a lift.
 When the TV is turned on the art lift activates and slides up the wall above the TV. this takes care of those that hate a TV in the Living Room, but know it is a logical place for one.

 Light wood, dark wood or somewhere in between — which is best for your home?
 The answer really depends on the character you’re trying to achieve in your space.
 Here’s a look at a few factors to consider as you make your decision.

 Light wood is a good choice if you really want the detail of the wood to call attention to itself.
 It’s easier to see the grain of light wood, and thus it often looks more natural.

 You’ll want to choose light wood if your room does not have a lot of windows to let natural light shine in, since it opens up the space.
 You can use dark colors as accents without creating a dungeon-like effect.